ruche7/UE4LikeIBLTextureGen/README.md

-# UE4IBLLookUpTextureGen
+# UE4LikeIBLTextureGen

 ## What's this?

-Look-up texture (LUT) generator for image-based lighting using the UE4 method.
+The texture file generator for [UE4LikeIBL](https://github.com/ruche7/UE4LikeIBL).

 [SlimDX](http://slimdx.org/) is required to build this project.